nerdalize/nerd/README.md

 ## Nerdalize SDK

 Code in this repository can also be used as a Software Development Kit (SDK) to communicate with Nerdalize services.
-The SDK is located in the `nerd/client` package.
-It is devided into three different clients:
+The SDK consists of two packages:

+### nerd/client

 * `auth` is a client to the Nerdalize authentication backend.
 It can be used to fetch new JWTs.
 * `batch` is a client to batch.nerdalize.com.
 It can be used to work with resources like `queues`, `workers`, and `datasets`.

-* `data` is a client to Nerdalize storage.
-It can be used to upload and download datasets.
+### nerd/service

+* `datatransfer` makes it possible to upload or download a dataset using one function call
+* `working` works on workload tasks